prgrmcode/tr-earthquake-predictor/README.md

 ## Model

-We use machine learning models to predict earthquake magnitudes.
+I developed machine learning models to predict earthquake magnitudes.
 The models are trained on historical earthquake data and is available in the `'VI.
 Experiment with Multiple Regression Models'` section of the [Jupyter notebook](ProjectAIEarthquake.ipynb).

 ## Results

-Our model achieved impressive results in earthquake prediction.
-We provide details of our model's performance in the `results_best_model` directory and `'X. Using best model XGBRegressor with the best Hyperparameters to make predictions on new data'` section of the 'ProjectAIEarthquake.ipynb' Jupyter Notebook.
+The project achieved impressive results in earthquake prediction.
+The details of the model's performance are provided in the `results_best_model` directory and `'X. Using best model XGBRegressor with the best Hyperparameters to make predictions on new data'` section of the 'ProjectAIEarthquake.ipynb' Jupyter Notebook.

 You can find the map of predicted MAG values: